yuvalpinter/m3gm/README.md

 * `scipy`
 * `tqdm`
 * `nltk` - with the `wordnet` corpus available

-Write me if you find more blocking dependencies!
+Write me / open an issue if you find more blocking dependencies!

 # Workflow